-- be endorsed by the organisation's top management; - be appropriate to the nature and scale of the organisation's WSH risks; - be understood by all staff; - include a commitment to protect the safety and health of all members of the organisation by preventing work-related accidents, ill-health and incidents; continuously improving and complying with current applicable legislation (e.g., WSH Act, etc.) and other requirements that the organisation subscribes to; - be effectively communicated to all employees and ensure that they are aware of their individual WSH obligations;

-- · be available to interested parties; and - be reviewed periodically to ensure its relevance to the organisation.
+- be endorsed by the organisation's top management; - be appropriate to the nature and scale of the organisation's WSH risks; - be understood by all staff; - include a commitment to protect the safety and health of all members of the organisation by preventing work-related accidents, ill-health and incidents; continuously improving and complying with current applicable legislation (e.g., WSH Act, etc.) and other requirements that the organisation subscribes to; - be available to interested parties; and - be reviewed periodically to ensure its relevance to the organisation.